After getting spacers for braces, you get worried about your diet. So, you ask, what to eat with spacers for braces?

 Raw vegetables and fruits

-Raw vegetables like carrots and fruits like apple may not be good for your teeth with separators.
+Raw vegetables like carrots and fruits like apples may not be good for your teeth with separators.

 So, make a plan to eat them as you mentioned, as you need a healthy diet as well.